rohankotanu/mybots/README.md

 <br/>

 ### (μ,λ) Evolutionary Algorithm
 *How to interpret the graphs:* Each line represents an individual over the course of evolution.
 If the individual has a child, the child stems off from its parent line in a new color.
-If a line randomly begins in the middle of evolution (i.e. it's not branching off another line), that line represents a randomly generated solution.
+If a line randomly begins in the middle of the plot (i.e. it's not branching off another line), that line represents a randomly generated solution.
+If a line ends randomly, it means that the individual was not fit enough to survive.

 ![(μ,λ) Trial 1](images/PHC%20Plot%201.PNG "(μ,λ) Trial 1")
 <br/>